ishikawalab/imtoolkit/README.md

 # IMToolkit

-IMToolkit, an open-source index modulation toolkit, attempts to facilitate reproducible research in the field of wireless communications and index modulation (IM) studies.
+IMToolkit, an open-source index modulation (IM) toolkit, attempts to facilitate reproducible research in the field of wireless communications and IM studies.
-It relies on the massively parallel algorithms proposed in [1], which are especially designed for high-performance Nvidia GPUs.
+The major advantages of this toolkit are highlighted as follows:

+- With the aid of state-of-the-art Nvidia GPUs, it accelerates bit error ratio and average mutual information simulations by invoking massively parallel algorithms.
-In addition to the IM family, it also supports the conventional spatial multiplexing scheme for ideal MIMO and OFDM scenarios.
+- In addition to the IM family, it also supports the conventional multiplexing scheme for ideal MIMO and OFDM scenarios.
+- It contains a comprehensive database of designed active indices, that determine the achievable performance of the generalized spatial modulation or the subcarrier-index modulation.

 For more information, please refer to the following webpages.
 - [IMToolkit official website](https://ishikawa.cc/imtoolkit/)
 - [A detailed tutorial for the imtoolkit command](https://ishikawa.cc/imtoolkit/tutorial.html)
 - [A comprehensive database of the designed active indices](https://ishikawa.cc/imtoolkit/db/index.html)

-## Quick Start Guide
+## Installation Guide

 IMToolkit is available from the Python official package repository [PyPi](https://pypi.org/project/imtoolkit/).